 The fashion model management industry is highly fragmented, with smaller, local talent management firms frequently competing with a small group of internationally operating talent management firms for client assignments.
 New York City, Los Angeles and Miami, as well as Paris, Milan and London, are considered the most important markets for the fashion talent management industry.
 Most of the leading international firms are headquartered in New York City, which is considered to be the "capital" of the global fashion industry.
 Apart from Wilhelmina and Paris-based and publicly-listed Elite SA, all other fashion talent management firms are privately-held.
-The business of talent management firms, such as Wilhelmina, is related to the state of the advertising industry, as demand for talent is driven by print and TV advertising campaigns.
+The business of talent management firms, such as Wilhelmina, is related to the state of the advertising industry, as demand for talent is driven by print, Internet and TV advertising campaigns.

-During the three and six months ended June 30, 2011, Wilhelmina has continued to see improvement in its clients' willingness to spend on the services it provides as evidenced by an increase in demand for models.
-During these periods, the Wilhelmina Companies experienced an increase in the rate of revenue growth compared to the three and six months ended June 30, 2010.
+During the three and nine months ended September 30, 2011, Wilhelmina has continued to see improvement in its clients' willingness to spend on the services it provides as evidenced by an increase in demand for models.
+During these periods, the Wilhelmina Companies continued to experience revenue growth in its core modeling business.
 In the current economic environment, there can be no assurance as to the effects on the Company of future economic circumstances, client spending patterns, client credit worthiness and other developments and whether, or to what extent, the Company's efforts to respond to them will be effective.